smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * ideal distance your eyes should be for 4k 27inch monitor (min 16.8inch/max 20.4inch) and pointing at 33.3% below the top of your monitor flat
 * only ever use your monitor to change sharpness disable it everywhere else (unless its dlss then default is prob intentional for PQ without monitor sharpness or any PQ accurate filter in game engines who knows)
 * make sure max brightness is on, anything that dims your screen is set off, OLED users research what your settings do, then adjust brightness
+* DSC(Display Stream Compression) does add latency but its said to be small but who tested it? is everyone using the same DSC? who knows...
-* OLED = perfect blacks, but brightness + burn‑in concerns.
+* OLED = perfect blacks, but brightness + burn‑in concerns
-* Mini‑LED = brightness champ, but local dimming zones matter.
+* Mini LED = brightness champ, but local dimming zones matter
-* Micro‑LED = the dream tech that does it all (someday).
+* Micro LED = best? (the words will be a marketing scam for awhile and who knows if the tech will be called the same when its good)
 ---
 ---
 ---